stackplanet/sourcestack/README.md

 ## Change the application name

-Edit `app.json` and change `name` to the application name that you want, e.g.
+- Edit `app.json` and change `name` to the application name that you want, e.g.

         {
             ...
-            "name" : "myamazingapp"
+            "name" : "mystakapp"
             ...
         }